OpenGridForum/DFDL/calls/2023/2023-06_08_DFDL-WG-Call.md

 | 2023-04-13 | PR awaiting updates.
 | 2023-04-27 | Mike has created an attachment to the issue for the numbered example, which was reviewed.
 However Mike is concerned that the suggested approach is not sufficient because asserts are not evaluated during unparsing.
 Mike also thinks the suggested approach is overkill as there is one very specific use case that does not require the full generality.
 So, is there a simpler approach?
 In passing, identified an undocumented corner case; it is a Processing Error if a prefix-prefix-length type evaluates to 0.
 | 2023-05-11 | Agreed on a simpler approach whereby any facets on a simple type that is used as a prefix-length type get acted upon when parsing & unparsing and if violated cause a Processing Error.
 This becomes the normal behaviour, not under property control.
 Implementations may choose to provide their own switch if the change is problematic to their users.
 Noted that the DFDL schemas for ISO8583 use prefix-length types, but without facets so no behaviour change.
 Mike to provide words for spec, and to investigate what ASN.1 does when prefix-prefix-length type evaluates to 0.
-| 2023-06-08 | Words provided.
+| 2023-06-08 | **Closed**.
+Words provided.
 One question arising.
 Should statement annotations be allowed on a prefix-length type?

-### Closed actions
+Agreed they should not be.

 ### Deferred actions